-Course Page for Spring 2015 - LaVigne, Michele
+Course Page for Fall 2016 - LaVigne, Michele

 This section of Criminal Procedure is for students who do not necessarily see themselves practicing criminal law.
 We will of course cover the essentials of criminal procedure: policing, prosecutorial discretion and obligations, the defense function, role of the trial court judge, motions practice - particularly motions grounded in the 4th, 5th and 6th amendments, plea bargaining, the trial process, victims' rights, and sentencing.
 But we will approach these subjects from the perspective that while not everybody wants to practice criminal law, every lawyer needs to understand how criminal law operates and why.
 Guest speakers will include practitioners from various segments of the criminal justice system.
 Grades will be based on a short paper and a final exam.